guildai/guildai/guild/tests/op-env.md

 ## Secrets

 Guild attempts to avoid saving secets to the `env` attribute as well as logging.

-Let's run `test` with some environment variables that Guild deems "secret".
+Run `test` with some environment variables that Guild deems "secret".
 We run with debug to have Guild log the command env.
 The output should not contain secrets.

+Note that as of 2023/04 Guild does not log the operation environment by default.
+To ensure that the environment is logged, we must specify `DEBUG_ENV=1` when running the command.

     >>> secrets = {
     ...
 "ACCESS_TOKEN": "access-token-123",